orion-junkins/adam-gpt/README.md

 AdamGPT offers the following features and functionalities:

 - Guided assistance in gathering the necessary documents for starting a business.
-- Information on legal requirements, registration processes, business planning and licensing.
+- Recommendations on legal requirements, registration processes, and licensing.
+- Information on business planning, marketing strategies, and financial considerations.
 - Access to a curated knowledge base of resources, articles, and FAQs related to business start-ups.
 - Error handling and suggestions for alternative queries.
 - User-friendly interface for seamless interaction.